khulnasoft-lab/design.khulnasoft.com/doc/component-lifecycle.md

 S-->|No| I
 ```

-## Building and Styling components
+## Building and styling components

 After the need for a component has been identified and the *create* stage has been
 completed, the component is ready for the *build* and *style* stages.
 This occurs